NicholasSobchak/QuickQuill-Dictionary-SpellChecker/README.md

 Tatu Ylonen.
 Wiktextract: Wiktionary as Machine-Readable Structured Data.
 Proceedings of the 13th Conference on Language Resources and Evaluation (LREC), pp. 1317–1325, Marseille, 20–25 June 2022.
-Linking to the Wiktextract project website is also appreciated:
 ```

 _Linking to the Wiktextract project website is also appreciated:_